♪♫ See your music with audioMotion! ♪♫

 - Logarithmic frequency scale with customizable range

-- 12 visualization modes: visualize discrete frequencies, or octave bands based on the equal tempered scale
+- Visualize discrete frequencies with full FFT resolution, or octave bands based on the equal tempered scale

 - Customizable Web Audio API parameters (FFT size, sensitivity and time-smoothing constant)